QUALITY ASSURANCE CERTIFICATION

-The accreditation of institutional integrity refers to results associated with information and admission, fees and overall administration of the institution processes and services.
+The accreditation of institutional integrity refers to results associated with information and admission, fees, and the overall administration of the institutional processes and services.
 The applicant higher education institution must demonstrate the means and procedures that assure its institutional integrity.

 The following set of standards will guide the institution to achieve the desired institutional integrity.